laur89/awesome-stars/README.md

 ## ReScript

-- [rescript-lang/rescript-compiler](https://github.com/rescript-lang/rescript-compiler) - The compiler for ReScript.
+- [rescript-lang/rescript](https://github.com/rescript-lang/rescript) - ReScript is a robustly typed language that compiles to efficient and human-readable JavaScript.

 ## Reason